Until the 1960s, Australian pubs used to close at 6pm, and getting a drink after work was a fraught experience. This is

-Let’s say you knocked off work at five, and fancied a quick jar or two afterwards.
+Let’s say you knocked off work at five, and fancied a quick beer or two afterwards.

 Like most workplaces, your colleagues are a mixed group, men and women, all different ages.
 So you head down to the local pub, the one just round the corner from the office, together.